National Study of Nutrient Removal and Secondary Technologies

 The first phase of the study is collecting basic information from all facilities nationwide using an interactive, online screening questionnaire.
 The screener will collect data on technology in place and typical operations challenges.
 The questionnaire is tailored to minimize the number of questions, and reduce burdens on facilities that have limited staff available.

-EPA expects to distribute the screening questionnaire in early 2018.
+EPA expects to distribute the screening questionnaire in late 2018.
 Following the screening questionnaire, EPA plans to select a sample of facilities for further study, through a detailed questionnaire, or influent/effluent sampling.